LukeEvansTech/dotfiles/README.powershell.md

 To add a new PowerShell module:

 1. Find the module name using `Find-Module -Name "*keyword*"` in PowerShell
-2. Add the module name to `.chezmoidata/powershell.yaml`
+2. Add the module name to `.chezmoidata/powershell.yaml` under the `modules` section
+3. Run `chezmoi apply` to install

+## Adding New Scripts

+To add a new PowerShell script:

+1. Find the script name using `Find-Script -Name "*keyword*"` in PowerShell
+2. Add the script name to `.chezmoidata/powershell.yaml` under the `scripts` section
 3. Run `chezmoi apply` to install

 ## Removing Modules